eellison/digitize-mtc/README.md

 - pathlib (``pathlib``)
 - flask (``flask``)

-All of these can be installed used `pip` or `conda`.
+All of these can be installed using `pip` or `conda`.
+Run `pip install -r requirements.txt` to install all requirements.
 If you are planning to plug in an external UVC-enabled USB camera to use the live alignment feature, make sure to download ``opencv-contrib-python``, since the package hosted under ``opencv-contrib`` does not provide video device support via OpenCV.

 Getting Started
 ===============